200427-Revature-Training/hello-world/git.md

 they have compatible histories.
 We can push a repository by using 'git push', generally also including a remote repository location and the branch we are pushing.

+6. Cloning
+Cloning allows you to locally replicate a repository from some remote.
+Cloning is fairly easy.
+Get the remote path or url, then use the command `git clone <path or url>` in the directory you would like to clone it to.

+7. Pulling
+Pulling allows you to pull changes from a remote to a local repository with the same history.
+To pull a branch from a remote repository, use `git pull <remote name> <branch name>`